War against the Islamic State: Lebanon

+In 2014, during the Syrian Civil War, Lebanon clashed against ISIL and other Jihadist insurgents present in the north of the country near the border with Syria.
 In June 2015, Hezbollah leader Hassan Nasrallah claimed that ISIL and Nusra had taken a foothold in Lebanon and that fierce battles were raging between them and Hezbollah, as well as each other.